-Although job discrimination is common in today’s workplaces, many employees are not fully informed about filing a discrimination complaint against an employer.
+Although discrimination at work is common in today’s workplaces, many employees are not fully informed about filing a discrimination complaint against an employer.
 Such knowledge can mean the difference between suffering irreparable damage to your career and successfully obtaining the justice you deserve in an employment discrimination case.

 Most employees have heard about the foremost agency involved in employment discrimination cases, the Equal Employment Opportunity Commission (EEOC).
 Employees may also be familiar with the federal law governing most employment discrimination cases, Title VII of the Civil Rights Act.
-However many employees are not aware that other federal laws and amendments to Title VII exist offering further protection from discrimination while on the job.
+However many employees are not aware that other federal laws and amendments to Title VII exist offering further protection from discrimination at work.

 Filing a Discrimination Complaint Begins With a Competent Attorney

-If you’ve experienced discrimination while on the job, the first step toward rectifying the situation is to locate a qualified attorney with experience handling employment discrimination cases.
-Filing a discrimination complaint contains several nuances and gray areas that only an experienced employment law attorney can handle.
-Therefore, it is critical that an attorney be brought into the filing process as early on in a case as possible.
+If you’ve experienced discrimination while on the job, the first step toward rectifying the situation is to locate a qualified employment discrimination lawyer with experience handling employment discrimination cases.
+Filing a discrimination complaint contains several nuances and gray areas that only an experienced employment discrimination lawyer can handle.
+Therefore, it is critical that an attorney is brought into the filing process as early on in a case as possible.

 Starting a Discrimination Complaint Within Your Company

-Some laws governing job discrimination require that the employer be made aware of the discrimination at some point before a complaint is filed.
-This is because the law aims to hold employers responsible only for the discrimination they know about or should have known about rather than forcing them to be accountable for discrimination that they had no reason to be aware of.
+Some laws governing discrimination at work require that the employer is made aware of the discrimination at some point before a complaint is filed.
+This is because the law aims to hold employers responsible only for the discrimination they know about, or should have known about, rather than forcing them to be accountable for discrimination that they had no reason to be aware of.
 In these instances, starting a discrimination complaint within your company is best.

 Employees should check with the human resources department of their company to learn about the policies and procedures for complaining about discrimination.
 Further, employees should make sure they follow these procedures throughout the complaint process.
-Many employees are hesitant to let supervisors or managers know about discrimination or are reluctant to complain formally due to fear of losing a job or causing damage to a longstanding career.
-However, employees should keep in mind that federal and state law prohibits such retaliation as a result of discrimination.
+Many employees are hesitant to let supervisors or managers know about discrimination or are reluctant to complain formally, due to fear of losing a job or causing damage to a long-standing career.
+However, employees should keep in mind that federal and state law prohibits such retaliation as a result of discrimination at work.

 Bringing discrimination to a company’s attention could also work in an employee’s favor.
-If the discrimination leads to litigation, a company’s lack of response to internal complaints of discrimination or harassment could help prove that the employer is indeed liable for discrimination and in violation of civil rights laws.
+If the discrimination leads to litigation, a company’s lack of response to internal complaints of discrimination or harassment could help an employment discrimination lawyer prove that the employer is indeed liable for discrimination and in violation of civil rights laws.

 Filing a Charge with the EEOC Against an Employer